ktalik/django-country-and-language-flags/README.rst

    This will display COUNT flags for language LANGUAGE; the flags will always include the first country listed for LANGUAGE, while the remainder will be randomly selected from the other countries.

+   If the LANGUAGE code is equal to existing country code, one flag of related country is displayed.

 Acknowledgments
 ---------------